Category: General (Page 1 of 37)

 Queens Park Chess Club, who were known as Govanhill Chess Club until a name change was agreed at their AGM this month, have been doing additional outreach work in the local area and through social media.

 They are accepting an influx of new members for their 2022/23 season, which starts on Tuesday 30 August in Wellcroft Bowling Club in Queens Park.
 On the first night, they are offering a free introductory class on over-the-board classical chess, covering rules, etiquette and advice on strategy.
-They will continue meeting on Tuesday evenings until the end of May 2023, and newcomers are warmly welcomed:
+They will continue meeting on Tuesday evenings until the end of May 2023, and newcomers are warmly welcomed.

 Chess Scotland historian Alan McGowan has been providing the Queens Park Committee with archive materials on a remarkably successful historic club of the same name, which formed in 1873 and was active for 60 years.